GeoJetta/NEMO/Docs/Sharp 64-Color Display Interface Notes.md

 Looking at the clock/control signals here, the display update is first triggered when INTB has a rising edge (and it has a corresponding dip a half cycle before the display update ends).
 GSP fires for a full GCK cycle at the start of each new display update.
 Gate Enable (GEN) pulls high during each stable point in GCK.

-At the 642nd GCK pulse, everything goes stable for 6 cycles as seen in the figure.
+At the 642nd GCK pulse (once all lines have been sent), everything goes stable for 6 cycles as seen in the figure.

 ![Vertical Signal Timing](image.png)